-Get To the Vet ASAP for Snake Bites on Dogs
+Get To The Vet ASAP For Snake Bites On Dogs

 When we arrived, they were waiting for us on high alert.
-Based on our description on the phone, they were pretty certain it was a Copperhead snake bite.
-And, they quickly determined they were right so we had to act fast.
-Sadly, they were about to close their doors for the night and she would need at least 24 hour on-watch supervision, if things went in a positive direction.
+Based on our description on the phone, they were pretty sure it was a Copperhead snake bite.
+And, they quickly determined they were right, so we had to act fast.
+Sadly, they were about to close their doors for the night, and she would need at least 24-hour on-watch supervision if things went in a positive direction.

 When we arrived, the emergency vet was ready and waiting.
-They put Lily on an IV to start rehydrating her and the vet sat us down to discuss our options quickly:
+They put Lily on an IV to start rehydrating her, and the vet sat us down to discuss our options quickly:

-- Give her anti-venom which may work but also has a high risk of creating other health issues that could be deadly.
+- Give her anti-venom, which may work but also has a high risk of creating other health issues that could be deadly.